pytorch/pytorch/docs/source/export.rst

 ^^^^^^^^^^^^

-As ``torch.export`` is a one-shot process for capturing a computation graph from a PyTorch program, it will ultimately run into untraceable parts of programs as it is nearly impossible to support tracing all PyTorch and Python features.
-In the case of ``torch.compile``, untraceable parts of programs will "graph break" and run the unsupported operation with default Python evaluation.
-However, ``torch.export`` will require users to provide additional information or rewrite parts of their code to make it traceable.
-As the foundation of the tracing is based on TorchDynamo, which evaluates at the Python bytecode level, there will be significantly fewer rewrites required compared to previous tracing frameworks.
+As ``torch.export`` is a one-shot process for capturing a computation graph from a PyTorch program, it might ultimately run into untraceable parts of programs as it is nearly impossible to support tracing all PyTorch and Python features.
+In the case of ``torch.compile``, an unsupported operation will cause a "graph break" and the unsupported operation will be run with default Python evaluation.
+In contrast, ``torch.export`` will require users to provide additional information or rewrite parts of their code to make it traceable.
+As the tracing is based on TorchDynamo, which evaluates at the Python bytecode level, there will be significantly fewer rewrites required compared to previous tracing frameworks.

-When a graph break is encountered, :ref:`ExportDB <torch.export_db>` is a great source of supported and unsupported programs, along with ways to rewrite programs to make them traceable.
+When a graph break is encountered, :ref:`ExportDB <torch.export_db>` is a great resource for learning about the kinds of programs that are supported and unsupported, along with ways to rewrite programs to make them traceable.

 Control Flow
 ^^^^^^^^^^^^